-Summery spinach salad with strawberries includes spring onions, celery & pistachios.
-It’s a delightful light lunch.
+Summery spinach salad with strawberries includes spring onions, vegan feta cheese, celery & pistachios.
+It’s finished with balsamic vinaigrette for a delightful light lunch.
 Serve it with grilled tofu or marinated lentils for a full meal.
+Vegan & gluten-free.

 Even aside from their inherent juicy sweetness, strawberries have some very positive associations.

 This summery spinach salad with strawberries highlights some of the best of the season.
-It includes spring onions, celery, and pistachios for a little nutty crunch.
+It includes spring onions, celery, non-dairy feta, and pistachios for a little nutty crunch.

 It’s bright and light in all of the ways that you want when the temperatures are warm and the humidity is on the rise.